-Circumstances and barriers for students vary widely across communities.
-Our local approach allows us to identify the unique needs in our community and leverage resources to make a difference in the lives of our young people.
+Circumstances and barriers to student success vary widely across communities.
+Our localized approach enables us to identify the unique needs within our community and leverage resources to make a meaningful difference in the lives of young people.

-• Work closely with the school support teams and school ledership to identify challenged students in needs of support;
+• Collaborate with school support teams and leadership to identify students in need of assistance.

-• Coordinate partners and service providers to address the potential sources of drop-out;
+• Coordinate partners and service providers to address potential sources of student dropout.

-• Coordinate supports to impact school-wide climate and culture
+• Facilitate supports that improve school-wide climate and culture.

-• Case manage 5-10% of the student population depending on the number of students at the school
+• Case manage 5–10% of the student population, depending on school size.

 Our Services in Schools